ianmackenzie/elm-3d-camera/README.md

-## elm-3d-camera
+# elm-3d-camera

-This package provides convenient ways to define perspective and orthographic cameras in 3D.
+This package provides convenient ways to define and useperspective and orthographic cameras in 3D.
 To define a camera, you first create a viewpoint which represents the position and orientation of the camera:

 ```elm
 cameraViewpoint =